Amulek1416/verilog-help-sheet/procedural_blocks_verilog.md

 [[back to Contents]](https://github.com/Amulek1416/verilog-help-sheet/blob/main/README.md)
+# Procedural Statements
+These are different between [Verilog](https://github.com/Amulek1416/verilog-help-sheet/blob/main/procedural_blocks_verilog.md#verilog) and [System Verilog](https://github.com/Amulek1416/verilog-help-sheet/blob/main/procedural_blocks_verilog.md#system-verilog)

 # Verilog
 Procedural statements are used for working with `reg` type variables.
 It can also be used for flip-flop type logic and behavioral type logic.

-There are two procedural statements in Verilog, `always` and `initial`.
+There are two procedural statements in Verilog, [always](https://github.com/Amulek1416/verilog-help-sheet/blob/main/procedural_blocks_verilog.md#always) and [initial](https://github.com/Amulek1416/verilog-help-sheet/blob/main/procedural_blocks_verilog.md#initial).

 ## always
 An always statement will execute when anything in the sensitivity list changes.
 There are three ways to write an always statement.